Planning permission

 - A guaranteed outcome on a planning application

 - An in-depth analysis of a specific proposal.
-If more detailed advice is required, our written advice procedure would be more appropriate.
+If advice on a detailed proposal is required you should apply for written pre-application advice.

 - Confirmation that a proposal would be permitted development.